London fintech funding soars in first half of the year

 "Today's investment figures are a vote of confidence for the UK fintech sector," Anne Boden, CEO of neobank Starling, said.

-Starling was among the London fintechs to secure a major funding round this year, raising 322 million pounds (US$444.88 million).
+Starling was among the London fintechs to secure a major funding round this year, raising £322 million (US$444.88 million).
 Other large rounds included US$478 million for payments firm SaltPay and US$450 million for payments unicorn company Checkout.com.

 Despite the growth, concerns remain about the impact of Brexit, particularly around access to talent and licences.